ftrackhq/ftrack-python/doc/example/custom_attribute.rst

 Set attributes on new entities
 ------------------------------

-When creating custom attributes there are some limitations that are important to be aware of when creating an entity and updating custom attributes in one commit.
+There are some limitations that are important to be aware of when creating an entity and updating custom attributes in one commit.

 The following code does not work::